lazylionca/unifiMacSearch/README.md

 # unifiMacSearch
 Uses ssh to search to the unifi mongo db for a mac address.

 The unoffical unifi API doesn't have a simple way to search by mac address.
 Here's a bash script to do it for you.

-Download to anywhere you can run bash from and reach the cli of your unifi server.
+Download to anywhere you can run bash scripts from and reach the cli of your unifi server.
 If you are using Windows, I recommend checking out mobaxterm.

 Modify the server and username (lines 18 & 19) appropriately.